 by John Casken

-‘Tomlinson’s titanic, heart-rending performance’ (Daily Telegraph), ‘the incomparable John Tomlinson’, ‘a compelling dramatic presence’ (Guardian), ‘Counterpoise’s ceaselessly versatile and intriguing combination of piano, violin, trumpet and clarinet/saxophone’ (Independent), ‘Shot through with echoes of Wagner and Mahler, Casken’s chamber score … is lean and effective’ (The Times), 'riveting' (Seen and Heard International), ‘engaging and thought-provoking’ (Opera)
+‘Tomlinson’s titanic, heart-rending performance’ (Daily Telegraph), ‘the incomparable John Tomlinson’, ‘a compelling dramatic presence’ (Guardian), 'magnificent' (Opera),‘Counterpoise’s ceaselessly versatile and intriguing combination of piano, violin, trumpet and clarinet/saxophone’ (Independent), ‘Shot through with echoes of Wagner and Mahler, Casken’s chamber score … is lean and effective’ (The Times), 'riveting' (Seen and Heard International), ‘engaging and thought-provoking’ (Opera)

 For Alma Mahler, the painter Oskar Kokoschka (1886–1980) was just one of a string of eminent lovers, but for Kokoschka his brief affair with the widow of Mahler was to haunt the rest of his life.
 Shortly after the liaison ended, in 1914, Kokoschka commissioned a life-size doll of Alma, which he took to concerts and other public events, finally destroying it at a party to which all his friends were invited.
 Alma is featured in many of his paintings, not least the famous double portrait of the couple known as The Bride of the Wind.